godspeedsystems/gs-documentation/docs/microservices-framework/introduction/benefits.md

 * Project scaffolding, CLI tooling, and plugin integrations reduce time-to-production drastically.
 * Minimal boilerplate = faster onboarding, easier debugging, and fewer errors.

+### No Vendor Lock-in

+* Godspeed is designed to be vendor-agnostic, allowing you to switch between different databases, cloud providers, and other third-party services with minimal friction.

+### Flexibility

+* The decoupled architecture ensures that your core business logic is not tied to any specific technology, giving you the flexibility to adapt and evolve your stack as needed.

 ## Guardrails: The Four Pillars of Godspeed

 1. **Schema-Driven Everything**